metasyn/memex/content/entries/thought/carbon-capture.md

 # carbon capture

-below are notes and excerpts from howard j. herzog's book "carbon capture" (2018)
+below are notes and excerpts from howard j. herzog's book "carbon capture" (2018). i was mostly interested in learning what the systems were, how effective they are, and if there are any particular reasons to use one over the other.

 <details>